 Any person, including an employee, who is aware that another person or organization is committing fraud against the government, can file a special kind of whistleblower case called a “qui tam” false claims act case.
 When a lawyer files a qui tam case, it is filed on behalf of the whistleblower (who is called a “relator”) and on behalf of the government.
-The case if filed “under seal,” meaning is not a public matter and the defendant is unaware of it.
+The case may be filed “under seal,” meaning it is not a public matter and the defendant is unaware of it.

 After the qui tam case is filed, the government (federal, state or local) conducts an investigation of the allegations and then decides whether to become actively involved in the lawsuit.
 Usually, if the case is successful and the defendant pays money back to the government, the relator will get a percentage of the recovery as a reward from the government.
 Relators who investigate and/or file qui tam cases are generally protected from unlawful retaliation under the false claims act statutes.

 Qui tam cases can be brought in a wide range of industries and can be based on just about any form of fraud.
 For example, under both the federal and New York State False Claims Acts, an employee may be able to sue an employer to protect the government when the employee believes the employer has defrauded the government by:

 - submitting false or exaggerated invoices to the government

 - providing substandard goods or services to the government